-Ex-PM Devegowda warns opposition of electoral losses if they continue to allege 'vote chori'
+Ex-PM Devegowda warns Opposition of electoral losses if they continue to allege 'vote chori'

 He said that the Congress party faced defeat in the recent Bihar elections despite raising the issues of mistakes in the electoral rolls.

-"What happened after that even after so much review (of voters list).
+"What happened after that, even after so much review (of the voters' list).
 Think (for) yourself!
 You got six MLAs," the senior Janata Dal (Secular) leader said.

-Devegowda questioned the Opposition as to why they want to make allegations against the prime minister on the issue of the voters list?
-"Election Commission is there.
-Supreme Court is there.
-The Election Commission has given direction to all the state units to rectify all these things," he said.
+Devegowda questioned the Opposition as to why they want to make allegations against the Prime Minister on the issue of the voters' list.

+"They want to make allegations against the Prime Minister regarding the voter list.
+The Election Commission and the Supreme Court are there to handle these matters.
+The Election Commission has issued directions to all state units to rectify any issues.
+I have obtained sufficient documents.

+"Modi ji, with his personal mandate of 286 seats, could have formed the government on his own, but he chose to bring back allies and political parties who had supported Atal Bihari Vajpayee and formed the NDA, even though he had the majority," Devegowda said.

-Devegowda said people of the country have full confidence in Narendra Modi's government and it will come back to power after the next Lok Sabha elections as well.
+The former PM said people of the country have full confidence in Modi's government and it will come back to power after the next Lok Sabha elections as well.

-K R Suresh Reddy, Bharat Rashtra Samithi (BRS) party's Rajya Sabha member from Telangana, said that electoral reforms are the backbone for a healthy democracy.
+Participating in the debate, KR Suresh Reddy, Bharat Rashtra Samithi (BRS) party's Rajya Sabha member from Telangana, said that electoral reforms are the backbone of a healthy democracy.

-He said a large and diverse nation like Indi needs clean electoral rolls.
+He said a large and diverse nation like India needs clean electoral rolls.

 Asserting that strict re-verification should not become a mechanism for exclusion, Reddy said no eligible voter should lose their right to vote simply because accessing paperwork is difficult.